 The St Johns Housing Partnership cannot provide tax advice but can assist the donor’s tax advisors with the calculation of the donor’s charitable tax deduction.
 Please bear in mind that gifts of remainder interests will limit the donor’s deduction to a portion of the appraised value of the real estate.

 The donor is responsible for substantiating his/her charitable tax deduction for the gift

-If the St Johns Housing Partnership sells donated property within three years of the gift date, the St Johns Housing Partnership must disclose the sale price by filing IRS Form 8282.
-In such an event, the St Johns Housing Partnership would send a copy of the completed Form 8282 to the donor.
+If the St. Johns Housing Partnership sells the donated property within three years of the gift date, the St. Johns Housing Partnership must disclose the sale price by filing IRS Form 8282.
+In such an event, the St. Johns Housing Partnership would send a copy of the completed Form 8282 to the donor.

 Thank you for considering a gift of real estate to St. Johns Housing Partnership.